arvidn/libtorrent/docs/manual.rst

 		void print(std::ostream& os) const;

 The ``print()`` function is there for debug purposes only.
 It will print the info from the torrent file to the given outstream.
+This function has been deprecated and will be removed from future releases.

 trackers()